withastro/docs/src/pages/en/guides/styling.md

 </style>
 ```

-> ⚠️ These global styles apply throughout your entire project!
+> ⚠️ Styles marked as `global` in `<style>` tags apply throughout your entire project!

-It may be easy to lose track of which Astro component is defining styles globally, and harder to troubleshoot errant global styles when they’re scattered around and not in a central CSS file.
-So, this method is recommended only when you cannot otherwise apply global styling via an import or `<link>`.
+It may be easy to lose track of which Astro component is defining styles globally, and harder to troubleshoot errant global styles when they are scattered around and not in a central CSS file.
+So, we suggest applying global styling via an import or `<link>` whenever possible.

 ## External Styles

-There are two ways to resolve global stylesheets: an ESM import for files located within your project source, and an absolute URL link for files in your /public directory, or hosted outside of your project.
+There are two ways to resolve external global stylesheets: an ESM import for files located within your project source, and an absolute URL link for files in your /public directory, or hosted outside of your project.

 ### Import a Global Stylesheet